cjw199/MR1dCNN.jl/README.md

 # OneDConv.jl
 ## Overview

-This example demonstrates the use of a 1-dimensional convolutional neural network (CNN) to classify human activity from time-resolved data using Julia and the Flux machine learning library.
+This example demonstrates the use of a 1-dimensional multi-resolution convolutional neural network (CNN) to classify human activity from time-resolved data using Julia and the Flux machine learning library.
 The data are from the Human Activity Recognition (HAR) Using Smartphone Dataset from the study described in the paper:
 > Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

 Data were collected on an experimental group performing six activities (walking, walking upstairs,walking downstairs, sitting, standing, and laying) while wearing smartphones.
 The captured sensor signals were used to create a dataset of tri-axial linear acceleration